 Orphan not related or to be confused with the recent Spanish ghost story The Orphanage (2007) is a variant on the well-worn psycho-thriller standard of the evil psycho child.
-The first film to feature such was the classic The Bad Seed (1956) and the theme has featured in other efforts like The Godsend (1980), Bloody Birthday (1981), Mikey (1992), The Good Son (1993), Relative Fear (1994), Daddys Girl (1996), Joshua (2007), Case 39 (2009), which came out only two weeks before Orphan where I live, and We Need to Talk About Kevin (2011).
+The first film to feature such was the classic The Bad Seed (1956) and the theme has featured in other efforts like The Godsend (1980), Bloody Birthday (1981), Mikey (1992), The Good Son (1993), Relative Fear (1994), Daddys Girl (1996), Joshua (2007), Case 39 (2009), which came out only two weeks before Orphan where I live, We Need to Talk About Kevin (2011) and The Boy (2015).
 Indeed, Isabelle Fuhrman who plays the evil child here was apparently up for the leading roles in both Orphan and Case 39 at one point.
 (For that matter, Vera Farmiga has played the mentally unbalanced mother of a psychopathic child both here and in Joshua).
 To be fair to Orphan, its effective if preposterously contrived twist ending reveals that what we have is not exactly a psycho child film after all but in all other ways up to that point, it is played as though such were the case.

 Maybe things were ruined by coming from having just seen the fine Case 39, maybe I was expecting more of what Jaume Collet-Sera turned out with the not-too-bad House of Wax and went onto two of Dark Castles non-genre thrillers, but I felt heavily disappointed with Orphan.
 A sinking feeling came from the opening moments, where Collet-Sera gives us a scene with Vera Farmiga undergoing a bloody miscarriage-cum-abortion, before pulling back to reveal it is just a dream sequence.
 When a film needs to throw in these false red herring jumps, it signals it does not have much else in its arsenal.
 Everywhere else, Jaume Collet-Sera and his sound effects department are constantly trying to make us jump in our seats with unexpected appearances of things like Peter Sarsgaards face in the bathroom mirror, kids abruptly running across the foreground of a shot at the orphanage, a basketball loudly slamming against the wall and so forth.
 All of this only signals a mediocre film attempting to pump its atmosphere up and jangle an audiences wits where it clearly feels that it cannot do so any other way.